Higgs favours hire-first, train-later approach for bilingual civil service jobs | CBC News

 Law may need to change

-The PC leader acknowledge he was not sure whether his hire-first, train-later approach would require changes to the Official Languages Act.
+The PC leader acknowledged he was not sure whether his hire-first, train-later approach would require changes to the Official Languages Act.

 "I don't know if it would or not.
 I don't think so, because we're not changing the standard.
 We're changing the timelines."